-Can you open your heart to fostering with a Not for Profit fostering Charity?
-There is a demand for new foster carers as many foster carers retire and replacing them with new foster carers who have equal skills and experience in caring for children is hard to find.
+Can you open your heart to fostering with a Not-for-Profit fostering Charity?
+There is a demand for new foster carers as many retirees and replacing them with new foster carers with equal skills and experience in caring for children is hard to find.
 As the number of children in care grows, the number of foster carers decreases.
-And this is a worry, as the number of children in care who are placed into foster homes from Independent Fostering Agencies grows.
-The reason for the worry is the huge costs they charge Local Authorities for their care, as a result, essential support services that could prevent families from becoming vulnerable are lost.
+And this is a worry as the number of children in care who are placed into foster homes by Independent Fostering Agencies grows.
+The reason for the worry is the huge costs they charge Local Authorities for their care.
+As a result, essential support services that could prevent families from becoming vulnerable are lost.

 What skills do I need for fostering?

-You would need a spare bedroom over 21 years of age and good health.
-Patience, kindness, and time to devote to a vulnerable child who may have suffered trauma in their life are essential.
-However, most importantly, you will need to open your heart to fostering a child and committing yourself to them, no matter how long they will need you.
+You would need a spare bedroom, over 21 years of age, and good health.
+Patience, kindness, and time to devote to a vulnerable child who may have suffered trauma are essential.
+However, most importantly, you will need to open your heart to fostering a child and committing yourself to them, no matter how long they need you.

 Sadly, many children in care often feel ‘let down’; however, experience shows that children will flourish with the consistency of care, patience, kindness, and love of foster carers.
 Children need to feel valued and develop a sense of belonging with you; ultimately, we want children to be what they are; children.